Weekend Trip During Pandemic

 We made it through the heavily congested St. Francis Drive to get onto I-25 north and to where my son dwells in a house on a large ranch southeast of Santa Fe in Santa Fe County.

 Onto a dirt road, off the beaten path, we ramble for a few miles.
 We come upon a gate.
 Cheryl gets out and opens it, allowing me to drive onto the ranch.
 When we get to the house Zeke, my son has some cold beers waiting and some chicken on the grill.
 The dogs are in heaven as they romp around the grounds with Zeke's dog.

 Cheryl baked some Brussels sprouts and made a salad.
 We sit down to a good meal.
 The rain came off and on as does the scattered thunderstorms do in these parts.
 The ranch sits in a heavy piñon and juniper forest in the mesas that finger out southeast of the Sangre de Cristo Mountains.
-The mesas reach out into the plains if eastern new Mexico
+The mesas reach out into the plains of eastern New Mexico.